pjrebsch/finity/README.md

   /**
    * Valid transition from A -> C according to the types, but the state
-   * will have already transitioned to B which doesn't allow transition to
+   * will have already transitioned to B which doesn't allow transition
-   * C, so this an invalid transition at runtime which will invoke the
+   * to C, so this is an invalid transition at runtime which will invoke
-   * `onInvalidTransition` configured function
+   * the `onInvalidTransition` configured function
    */
   setTimeout(() => transition({ kind: 'C' }), 1000);
 });